camilotejeiro/camilotejeiro.github.io/_posts/2016-03-17-calendar-todo-managing-tasks-with-text-files.md

-As an added bonus, I also have been working on [a couple of scripts](https://github.com/Osohm/text_simple_planner/tree/master/scripts) to help me manipulate these text files (e.g. find text, create new annual calendar ...etc).
+As an added bonus, I also have been working on [a couple of scripts](https://github.com/Osohm/text_simple_planner/tree/master/scripts) to help me manipulate these text linked_files (e.g. find text, create new annual calendar ...etc).

 Let me know what y'all think, hope it helps some lost soul somewhere out there.

 enjoy and share with others :)

+{% include issues_comments.md %}